wlh320/portguard/README.md

 4. Run generated binary on client side without any configs (local port or server address can be customized with `pgcli -p port -s saddr:sport` if you like).

+Suggestions:
+- (since v0.3.1) When generating clients, use `pgcli` as input file to reduce file size (size of client is about 2MB).
+- Can compress generated clients using `upx`, but the builtin config of client after compressed is unchangeable (700kB after compressed).

 ## TODO

 - [x] ~~I'm not familar with Noise protocol, now in my code every connection between client and server needs to handshake (except reverse proxy mode).~~ Now I think it is a feature.